pappasam/cookie-cutter-hovercraft/README.md

 ## Dependencies

-This was developed on Linux Mint 19.1.
+This was developed on Ubuntu 20.04.
 The following programs are required to make it run in its development environment.

 * [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/)
 * [poetry](https://poetry.eustace.io/) to manage python dependencies